-The university transitioned to an expanded telework environment for the majority of operations beginning Monday, March 16 and continuing through Sunday, April 5.
+The university transitioned to an expanded telework environment for the majority of operations beginning Monday, March 16 and continuing until further notice.
 The university has not been closed, and services are available on campus with limitations.
-To the extent possible, many services will be provided remotely.
-University employees will continue to be paid as normal.
-University leaders in the President’s Council will coordinate telework arrangements throughout their organizations.
+To the extent possible, many services are provided remotely.

-All domestic travel for official university business and university-sponsored student and recognized student group trips is suspended through May 5 (the last scheduled day of exams this semester).
-This includes all travel that has been previously approved.
+All domestic travel for official university business and university-sponsored student and recognized student group trips continues to be suspended.
+This includes all travel that had been previously approved.
 The ongoing suspension of all university-sponsored international travel announced on March 5 remains in effect.

 - While the Washington College of Law (WCL) operates on a different calendar, the travel and event guidance and timeline apply to all WCL faculty, staff, and students as well.

-The most effective steps you can take right now are to practice good hygiene such as regular and thorough hand washing and covering your mouth with your elbow when you cough or sneeze.
-Anyone exhibiting symptoms of respiratory illness (e.g., cough, fever, shortness of breath) should stay home from class and/or work, avoid others for the duration of the symptoms, and contact your health provider for guidance.
-Members of the AU community can contact the Student Health Center at 202-885-3380 or firstname.lastname@example.org.
+The most effective steps you can take right now are to stay at home and practice good hygiene such as regular and thorough hand washing and covering your mouth with your elbow when you cough or sneeze.
+If you must go out, keep at least six feet between yourself and other people.
+In addition, CDC is advising the use of cloth face coverings to slow the spread of the virus where other social distancing measures are difficult to maintain.
+Anyone exhibiting symptoms of respiratory illness (e.g., cough, fever, shortness of breath) should contact your health provider for guidance.
+Members of the AU community can contact the Student Health Center at 202-885-3380 or email@example.com.
 Faculty and staff should contact their primary care physician.

 - For questions from students about health services, contact the Student Health Center at firstname.lastname@example.org

 - For questions about study abroad programs, contact AU Abroad at email@example.com